 In 2010 Catherine moved to Cornwall where she joined Miracle Theatre as part of their repertory company starting with Shakespeare’s Juliet, she has been playing a multitude of different character parts from tragedy to comedy for over 10 years.

 She has also worked with O-Region (Dead Monkey, Brown Willy), Canvass Theatre (A Star is Born), Owdyado (A View from the Edge), and created her own works – ‘The Wanderer and the Selkie’, an original lyrical story with musical interludes co-created with Oh My Clementine, and ‘The Grampound Murder Mystery’, an immersive site-specific theatre piece working with the Heritage Centre of Grampound and Near-Ta Theatre.

 Alongside acting on stage, Catherine is a workshop facilitator, for both acting and singing workshops.
 She has facilitated workshops for adults working with WEA, One Parent Cornwall, The Minack (play in a day), and workshops in both primary and secondary schools.
 She gives private singing lessons to people who think they cannot sing, either because they have been told so, or they have been told they are tone deaf.
 She integrates singing with bodywork, using yoga exercises and the breath in order to free the voice and find their authentic singing voice.

 She has been an associate lecturer for the Acting course at Exeter University (Penryn Campus) working on their Improvisation Module and Scene Studies, and been brought in to the TV and Film Courses as an actress for students work to be heard, or filmed.

-During Covid-19 she is working on her own project ‘Take a Walk on the Blind Side’ an interactive site-specific work that hopefully will be able to be aired next year.
+During Covid-19 she has been working on her own project ‘Take a Walk on the Blind Side’, an interactive site-specific work that will hopefully be aired next year.

 She is an advocate for the power of ensemble work, and believes in the group being bigger than the sum of its parts.